GoogleContainerTools/kaniko/README.md

 #### Flag `--skip-unused-stages`

 This flag builds only used stages if defined to `true`.
-Otherwise it builds by default all stages, even the unnecessaries ones until it reaches the target stage / end of Dockerfile
+Otherwise it builds by default all stages, even the unnecessary ones until it reaches the target stage / end of Dockerfile

 #### Flag `--snapshotMode`